FAQ

 I am concerned about family members/friends who may be impacted by an emergency - who can I contact?

-It's best to try to contact them directly, or indirectly using friends, neighbours, or colleagues.
+Try to contact them directly or indirectly through friends, neighbours, or colleagues.
 If you have serious concerns for someone's safety and welfare, call WA Police.

 My home is in the affected area and I'm not there.
 How do I know if my property is okay?
 When can I return?